 Corrosion prevention basically falls into 3 categories:

-However if the can is dropped or damaged such that the protective tin coating is broken then the iron (in the steel) in the can will start to rust.
-The iron will corrode rapidly and spoil the food inside the can.
-A more reactive metal when connected to a less reactive metal will "sacfrice" itself to prevent corrosion of the less reactivemetal .
-We can take advanatge of this to help slow down the corrosion of metals.
+However if the can is dropped or damaged such that the protective tin coating is broken then the steel can will start to rapidly corrode and spoil the food inside the can.
+A more reactive metal when connected to a less reactive metal will "sacrifice" itself to prevent the corrosion of the less reactive metal .
+We can take advanatge of this to help slow down the corrosion of metals e.g.

 Alloys are mixtures of metals and occasionally non-metals.
 Mild steel is an alloy made by mixing 99.5% iron with 0.5% carbon.
 The small amount of carbon makes the iron harder and stronger, mild steel's strength makes it a valuable material for use in bridge building, construction and in making motor car bodies.
-However mild steel still corrodes.
+However mild steel is liable to undergo corrosion.
 If iron is mixed with chromium (20%) and nickel (10%) a new alloy called stainless steel is made.
 Stainless steel is harder and stronger than mild steel and it does not corrode, but it is very expensive to produce.
 Brass (70% copper, 30% zinc) and bronze (90% copper, 10% tin) are another two alloys which are corrosion resistant.
 They are used to make items such as statues, monuments and musical instruments.